 - To make the above statements true, change “man” to “ego.”

 Many cite Psalms 23: 7 “for as he thinketh in his heart, so is he,” in support of self-esteem and ego claiming that humans are composed of thoughts.

 - Verse 7 is part of a sentence and part of thought about what evil people are and about avoiding them and their company.

-- Not only is verse 7 not a complete thought, it is not a complete sentence.
+- Not only is verse 7 not a complete thought, but it also is not a complete sentence.

 - Psalms 23:7 is neutral when not taken in context.

 - Psalms 23:7 is an attack and an insult when it is taken in context.

 Psalm 23: 6-8